franckduriez/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-gb.md

 > [!primary]
 >
-> Depending on the service, some actions may not be available depending on whether or not it is eligible for manual renewal.
+> Depending on whether the chosen service is eligible for manual renewal, some actions may not be available.
 >

-#### Configure the renewal.
+#### Configure the renewal

 ![manageautomaticrenewal](images/manageautorenew6b.png){.thumbnail}